alanqrwang/keymorph/README.md

 ## Registering brain volumes with half-resolution models
 All other model weights are trained on half-resolution (128x128x128).
-The script will automatically min-max normalize the images and resample to 1mm isotropic resolution.
+The script will automatically min-max normalize the images.
 To register two volumes with our best-performing model:

 ```